 This keyboard is the most popular selling MIDI keyboard to this day and this doesn’t surprise me one bit.
-With a low price and loads of bundled software, the MPK Mini MK2 is hard to pass on.
+With a low price and loads of bundled software, the Akai MPK Mini MKII is hard to pass on.

 With this being said, there a couple of things that I dislike that I will get into below.
 One thing to keep in mind is that when you’re buying a mini controller, there a couple of things that you will sacrifice with such a low price.

-- 8 Is This For Live Use Or Studio Use
+- 5 Is This For Live Use Or Studio Use?

 Akai managed to create a mini MIDI controller that continues to dominate in its field.
 With solid pad functionality and rotary knobs, the Akai offers you almost everything that you could in a mini controller.

-Now that you know that I am a big fan of the MPK Mini MK2, let’s look at some pros and cons.
+Now that you know that I am a big fan of the MPK Mini MKII, let’s look at some pros and cons.

 - Works flawlessly out of the box with all major DAW’s